nhorton04/git-interview-baseline/README.md

 5. We programmed an entire working first version in `application.rb` (_not reflected in the CLI commands above, but we did, and it was awesome, great job_).
 6. We added our `application.rb` to git with `git add application.rb`.
 7. We committed the first working version of our application with `git commit -m "First working version of application.rb"`.
-8. You deploy your application to production and people start using it (_also not reflected in the CLI commands above, but we did, and it too was awesome, great job_).
+8. We deploy our application to production and people start using it (_also not reflected in the CLI commands above, but we did, and it too was awesome, great job_).

 With our application online and customers rolling in, we notice a bug and quickly add a fix in the form of a file, `first-bug-fix.rb` (_this is just an example_).